 We did experience difficulties in our working relationship though, and I owe this to differences in our personalities and tastes.
-For sure he was a tough taskmaster with strong opinions, and I was young and finding my way.
-At the beginning of my time with him I had been concentrating fully on my classical studies, but also felt the pull of jazz very strongly and he essentially had no respect for the music.
+At this point in life I view him as a tough taskmaster with strong opinions, and I was young and finding my way.
+At the beginning of my time with him I had been concentrating fully on my classical studies, but subsequently felt the pull of jazz very strongly and he essentially had no respect for the music.
 In large part this led to me seeking another teacher after a couple of years.
 We did have a reconciliation though, and this came with the performance of an orchestra piece that I had composed while studying with him.
 It was played by the Stony Brook Graduate Orchestra in the Spring of 1984; I was asked for program notes and chose to pay tribute and thank him for his help and guidance during the time I wrote the piece.
 We had a very warm conversation in the lobby at intermission, I was also happy that my piece was on a program with the Ibert Flute Concerto and the Stravinsky Symphony in C. He idolized Stravinsky and had a very strong feeling for all French music.

-We went our separate ways after that time but to this day I remember things that he taught me, or said, and I can never hear the Goldberg Variations without thinking about him.
+We went our separate ways after that time but to this day I remember things that he taught me, or said, and I can never hear the Third Invention, or the Goldberg Variations, without thinking about him.